 .Joshua Tree, California is a pretty unique place.
-Located in the desert between Los Angeles and Las Vegas, its famous for gorgeous scenery, hiking, camping and an eclectic arts scene.
+Located in the desert between Los Angeles and Las Vegas, it’s famous for gorgeous scenery, hiking, camping, and an eclectic arts scene.
 So it should be no surprise that you can find places to stay near Joshua Tree that incorporate each of those things (and sometimes a combo of all of them!)

-Hey there: Some of the links in this post are affiliate links, which means I earn a small commission at no extra cost to you if you make a purchase.
-Thanks for your support! -Taryn
+Hey there: Some of the links in this post are affiliate links, which means I earn a small commission at no cost to you.
+Thanks for your support. -Taryn

 Which Area To Stay In?

-Best Hotels and Rental Homes Near Joshua Tree
+Best Hotels Near Joshua Tree

 Best Themed Hotel Near Joshua Tree

-Best Boutique Hotel Near Joshua Tree
+Best Budget Hotel Near Joshua Tree

-Most Instagrammable Rental Home Near Joshua Tree
+Best Family-Friendly Rental Home Near Joshua Tree

 Best Places to Camp Near Joshua Tree